• Canada

 www.arQRunicoS.ca

-At Paper Camp – Artist Residence in Loulé, Viviana seeks to explore the sculptural potential of paper by weaving her ambidextrous drawing and photographic practice into a dialogue with place, colour, and light.
-This work supports the development of her current project, La couleur sans mots, une sculpture en pleine lumière (Wordless Colour, a Sculpture in Full Light), supported by the Conseil des arts de Montréal and the Consulate of Colombia in Montréal’s « Casa Colombia » program.
-Inspired by the symbolic journey of the only hummingbird that migrates from South America to Quebec, this project reflects both her own migration story and a metaphor for resilience, colour, and the emotional migrations we carry.
+Her creations explore memory landscapes shaped from and with paper.
+This residency supports the development of her current projects: La couleur sans mots, une sculpture en pleine lumière (Wordless Colour, a Sculpture in Full Light), supported by the Conseil des Arts de Montréal, and El viaje del colibrí, una metáfora de la migración (The Hummingbird’s Journey, a Migratory Metaphor), financed by the Consulate of Colombia in Montréal’s « Casas Colombia » program.
+Inspired by the symbolic migration of the only hummingbird that travels from South America to Quebec, these projects reflect the emotional migration stories we carry within us.

 Previous